Mushymato/MiscMapActionsProperties/docs/tile-properties.md

 - You can use multiple sets of these args to spawn more critters on the same tile, e.g. `Crab T 3 Firefly T 8` for 3 crabs 8 fireflies on the tile.
 - T as first argument is a placeholder and lets you use defaults.
 - For critters that support a custom texture, they need to have same dimensions as the original, see `[CP] MMAP Examples/assets/critters` for example textures you can use as a base.
+- There are several actions related to this tile property, see [actions mushymato.MMAP_Critter](actions.md#mushymato.MMAP_Critter) for details.